FrancescoScandiffio/shop-totem/README.md

 After that, when running the application, it is necessary to specify the database to use.
 This can be done by entering the parameter `--database`, with a value of choice between `mysql` (default) and `mongo`.

+It is also possible to run multiple instances of the application simultaneously.
+However, for convenience, at the start of each new application the databases are reset and repopulated.
+For this reason it is advised to open all the applications at once, to avoid resetting data already inserted.
+In any case, if this happens, without closing the application it is possible to cancel the order.
+After that, the application will automatically retrieve the data from the database and be ready to use again.

 ## Startup exceptions